boschresearch/blech-doc/website/content/en/docs/language-evolution/modules.md

 A Blech project consists of modules and program files, that are hierarchically structured.

-## Abstract types and the diamond import problem
+## Whitebox imports for test purposes

+## Internal modules the do not generate a signature